 Are you trying to find eco friendly fabrics for your spring wardrobe?
 Clothes are one of those basic necessities that people just can’t live without.
 There are so many choices when it comes to fabrics that it can be a bit overwhelming to understand.
 When you are shopping for your spring wardrobe, here are a few eco friendly fabrics to keep in mind.
 While the prices may be a bit higher than traditional clothing lines, you usually get much more wear out of a high quality piece of clothing when compared to their cheaply made counterparts.
 Buy a few key pieces for your wardrobe every year and minimize your carbon footprint!
+I will include a few affiliate links for items that you may want to purchase.

 Eco friendly Fabrics for Your Spring Wardrobe

-Organic cotton: Organic cotton is a non genetically modified crop (non GMO) meaning the fields it is grown in are more biologically diverse and therefore do not contain harmful substances that may irritate skin.
+Organic cotton: Organic cotton is a non-genetically modified crop (non-GMO) meaning the fields it is grown in are more biologically diverse and therefore do not contain harmful substances that may irritate skin.
 It is also a much safer environment for farmers and laborers to work!
 It does not look or feel any different than regular cotton clothing but the benefits to you and the environment are great.

 Bamboo: Bamboo fabric is a natural material made from the pulp of the bamboo grass.
 It is a very fast growing crop.
 The material made from it is very lightweight but strong and naturally absorbent.
 Some manufacturers use bleach to whiten the threads but others leave it in its natural state.
 The natural antibacterial property of bamboo reduces the survival of odor causing bacteria on your clothes.
+I have some bamboo activewear that is really standing the test of time!

 Recycled fibers: Many manufacturers are using recycled plastics to make eco friendly fabrics.
 They are so soft you would honestly never realized they used to be plastic bottles!
+You can find all sorts of recycled clothing on Amazon from socks and activewear to some very nice cardigans.

 Anything second hand: Any item of clothing that you buy second hand is an eco friendly fabric.
 New clothing has a HUGE carbon footprint so save yourself some money and hit the thrift store!